afcomesana/ds-project-group-2-deliverable/README.md

 main.py can be run in terminal, and the script contains an instruction of the options.

 linear_regression_deliverable.R contains an example regression in R with explanatory comments, in case one prefers working in R and test feature selection there.

+linear_regression_C_deliverable.R is an alternate version for regression in R.